Much has been written on the Millennial and Gen Z dislike of phone calls—often in reference to the anxiety experienced from making and receiving them.

 When searching for a business on Google Maps, the ‘Chat’ button looks like this:

 Sometimes the chat button can also appear as an additional call-to-action (CTA) button on GBP Posts, and it’s not possible for a business to turn this off.
 If messaging is enabled, it’s likely that this button will appear here, potentially robbing clicks from your other CTA buttons.

 How do I enable Google Business Messages?

-A business can enable messaging in their Business Profile dashboard, in the GMB app, and via the direct edit experience:
+A business can enable messaging in their Business Profile dashboard and via the direct edit experience:

 When you’ve enabled chat, you’ll see a variation of this message: